 You've waited many months or years for the news that your claim for Social Security disability has been approved, and you're understandably eager to begin receiving your monthly disability income.
-Once you're approved for disability benefits, Social Security will send you an award notice by mail.
+Once you're approved for disability benefits, the Social Security Administration (SSA) will send you an award notice by mail.
 The award letter will tell you:

 This article looks at what happens after you're approved for disability benefits, including when you can expect to get your first benefit check.